Cassie Lang: Ant-Man's daughter

-After the Fantastic Four go missing and Cassie's father finds himself without a job, Scott takes employment at Oracle, Inc. with the Heroes for Hire (H4H).
-While working with the Heroes for Hire, Cassie has further adventures, accidentally activating the Super-Adaptoid and receiving horrifying visions of things to come.
-The H4H easily defeated Super-Adaptoid, and Cassie's participation in these dark events help her father and his allies defeat Master of the World in a battle for the fate of the Earth.
-All of these adventures give Cassie a taste for the action-filled life of a superhero, but it causes her mother Peggy to take sole custody from Scott.

-As a result of Cassie being kept away from her father Scott, she grows more and more bitter toward her mother, and even more so toward her stepfather Blake Burdick.
-As a police officer, he cannot stand the world of superheroes the young girl loves, and he unsuccessfully tries to keep Cassie and Scott apart.
-For years, Cassie visits her father whenever possible, much to her mother and stepfather's chagrin, until the events of "Avengers Disassembled," when Scott is killed due to the actions of an insane Scarlet Witch.
+After the Fantastic Four go missing and Scott Lang finds himself without a job, he takes employment at Oracle, Inc. with the Heroes for Hire (H4H).
+Her adventures with the Heroes for Hire give Cassie a taste for the action-filled life of a superhero, but it causes her mother Peggy Rae to take sole custody from Scott.
+As a result of Cassie being kept away from her father Scott, she grows bitter toward her mother and her stepfather Blake Burdick.
+As a police officer, Blake cannot stand the world of superheroes the young girl loves, and he unsuccessfully tries to keep Cassie and Scott apart.
+For years, Cassie visits her father whenever possible, much to her mother and stepfather's chagrin, until the events of "Avengers Disassembled," when Scott is killed.

-Cassie retreats into herself, blaming Blake for being unable to understand her as her father always did.
-Blake tries unsuccessfully to be a caring stepfather, despite being sometimes distant toward her, seeing his stepdaughter as a "less than brilliant" girl.
-Some time after her father's death, and after another confrontation with her mother and stepfather, Cassie decides to run away to Los Angeles to join the Runaways, but after seeing the "Young Avengers" on television just before leaving, she subsequently changes her plans, as she later tells Jessica Jones.